ha3ks/ha3ks.github.io/_posts/2025-11-01-Kubernetes-from-someone-who-has-12-whole-hours-experience.md

 Which downloads the files from the web, gets the configuration from your local control-pane or master 'kb1' and bippity boppity you have 2 nodes connecting to your master.

-Now you can ssh into 'kb1' again and see them running with the ```get notes``` command as per below:
+Now you can ssh into 'kb1' again and see them running with the ```get nodes``` command as per below:

 ```
 dm@kb-01:~$ kubectl get nodes